PavanRangani/docs/docs/prd/aggregated-report/manage-app-report.md

 #### Rule 1 - System shows a proper message when the user added the same report to the same legal entity.

+Given: I have added one report of `Security` in the John Brown entity.

+When: I add a same report to the same entity

+Then: System shows a proper error message.

-##### Scenario 1.1- Users are allowed to add same reports to different legal entities.
+##### Scenario 1.1 - System allows adding the same report for the different legal entities.

+Given: I have added 2 legal entities (John Brown and Jane Brown) in the aggregate report.

+And: I have already added one report of `Security` in the Jane Brown entity.

+When: I add a same report to the other entity `Jane Brown`.

+Then: The system allows to add this report for other entities.

 #### Rule 2- Show default message in `Report Criterias` section, when no section or report is selected.

+Given: I have Add report dialog open

+Then: Shows me default message in the `Report Criterias` section.

 #### Rule 3- Show a proper message when `Report Criterias` is not applicable for the selected report or section.

+Given: I have Add report dialog open

+When: I select `Security` in the report name field.

+Then: system shows proper message in `Report Criterias` section because Security report has no any particular criteria.

+And: Shows one error message about this report is not built from our side.

 #### Rule 4- Show loader in `Report Criterias` section until data is loaded.

-#### Rule 5: If the user selects a report which is not implemented from our side then shows a proper message.
+Given: I have Add Report dialog open

+When: I select Gifting in the section name field

+And: I select `Given` in the report name field.

+Then: Shows me loader in the `Report Criteria` section until data is loaded.

-#### Rule 6: `Entity Name` field default shows source legal entity.
+#### Rule 6: `Entity Name` field default shows source legal entity and User can change it.

-#### Rule 7: User can change the name of the entity as required.
+Given: I have Add report dialog open

+Then: Source legal entity is prefilled in the entity name filed.

+And: I can able to change that legal entity.

 #### Rule 8: `Section Name` field will show the section based on `Entity Name`.